 Humane Lodge was founded mainly through the effort of J.W.
 Woodman who petitioned the Special Communication of the Grand Lodge held at the house of Andrew Lovejoy in Sanbornton, October 25, 1809.
 A Dispensation was granted to assemble as a Lodge and at the Quarterly Communication in Portsmouth, October 24, 1810, Clement Storer, Grand Master, a Charter was granted Humane Lodge.
 The names of most distinguished citizens have been on its rolls and consequently has had a successful and honorable career of useful and benevolent activity.
 In 2010 Humane Lodge No. 21 celebrated its 200th Anniversary and is still thriving in the city of Rochester today.

 Humane Lodge #21 is located on 31 Hanson Street in Rochester, NH.
 The Masonic Hall sits on the corner of Central Avenue and Hanson Street.
-It is in the same building as Dr. Stefan Witner, Dentist.
-On the first floor is Project Pride, a GED test preparation school and the Seacoast Learning Center, for children with dyslexia, sponsored by the Valley of Portsmouth/ Dover, Ancient Accepted Scottish Rite Freemasonry.
+On the first floor is the Seacoast Learning Center, for children with dyslexia, sponsored by the Valley of Portsmouth/ Dover, Ancient Accepted Scottish Rite Freemasonry.